tel/scala-tk/README.md

 use it to transform side-effecting, imperative APIs into ones which can be combined purely and then executed all at once later.

+Construct libraries of side-effects happening in the `Tk` monad and compose them into larger effect chains deferring all side-effect execution until the very end. `Tk` provides opportunity for some amount of equational reason around side-effecting code.

 ## Status

 **Alpha**. `Tk` appears functional but needs more testing.